hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

-**【7/17/2025 Updated】**
+**【7/20/2025 Updated】**

-I have uploaded an experimental file that shows WebDriverBiDi working with SeleniumVBA6.5 test1(@GCuser99).
+I have uploaded an experimental file that shows WebDriverBiDi working with SeleniumVBA6.6 (@GCuser99).
+To prevent the file from being deleted due to a false positive by Defender, a password [pass] is set for the file.

 This VBAprogram has developed based on "ZeroInstall BrowserDriver for VBA" (@kabkabkab) and changed the connection from CDP to WebDriverBidi with a WebSocket connection.
 I created this in hopes of making it possible to detect Events using SeleniumVBA6.5(@GCuser99).